Miltonly/Streets/Rutland Crescent

 Who is Rutland Crescent a good fit for?

-Rutland Crescent suits families who prioritize highway access and a quiet crescent setting over walkability to transit.
-It works well for buyers seeking townhouse-style homes in Bowes without the premium of detached properties.
+Rutland Crescent suits families who prioritize a quiet crescent and quick highway access over walkability to transit.
+It works well for households with school-age children who need nearby parks and schools.

 If Rutland Crescent isn't the right fit, what similar streets should I look at?